PostPCEra/Mobx-MST-projects/Learn-Java/Problem-sets.md

 # Java Problme sets

 ## sets
-1. Write a program to print 'all prime factors' of a given number.
+- 1. Write a program to print Fizz Buzz
+- 2. Write a program to print largest number in an array
+- 3. write a program to sort a number array
-- example : Factors(20) -->  2 x 2 x 5 ; Factors(35) -->  7 x 5
+- 4. Write a program to return 'all prime factors' of a given number. example : Factors(20) -->  2 x 2 x 5 ; Factors(35) -->  7 x 5
+- 5. write a program to merge two different arrays (which are sorted already) into a new arry which should sorted.

 ```
 public class Factors {
     private int givenNumber ;